scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 ---

-## Restore snapshot using Snap restore
+## Restore snapshot using snap restore

 > * When moving to new device, be sure to install Nextcloud snap first
 > * Snap restore replaces previous installation incl. certs, DB and data